morningred88/AWS/SAP-C01_SA_Professional/IAM/IAM_Notes.md

 * Instance profiles are usually recommended over configuring a static access key as they are considered more secure and easier to maintain.

+### Instance Profiles Working principle

+EC2 shares the credentials with the application running on EC2 through the [metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html).

+The instance profile credentials are exposed on `http://169.254.169.254/latest/meta-data/iam/security-credentials/`.
+When you `curl` this URL on an EC2 instance, you will get the name of the instance profile attached to the instance.
+When you `curl` the same URL with the instance profile name at the end, you get the temporary credentials as JSON.
+The metadata service will return access key id, secret access key, a token, and the expiration date of the temporary credentials.

+If you are going to use these credentials manually, remember that the token is required.
+Normal user access keys don’t have a token, but temporary credentials require it.

 ## Access Advisor vs Access Analyzer